Why is the ice melting so fast? – DW – 05/10/2023

 Greenland is a huge region in the Arctic and the world's biggest island.
 It's usually frozen, but as temperatures in the far north rise faster than most other places on Earth, its massive ice sheets are melting into a warming ocean.

-Rapid retreat of the planet's largest ice sheet will be scary for low-lying islands and coastal areas that are vulnerable to sea level rise.
+Rapid retreat of the planet's largest ice sheet will pose a threat to low-lying islands and coastal areas that are vulnerable to sea level rise.
 But in Greenland itself, the Indigenous Inuit people are literally living on thin ice, which means a loss of habitat for local wildlife like seals, bears and walruses.

-In the southern polar region, Antarctica, sea ice was increasing in size by about 1% per decade since the 1970s.
+In the southern polar region, Antarctica, sea ice had been increasing in size by about 1% per decade since the 1970s.
 But last year, it was at its lowest ever recorded level.

 There are fears that the Thwaites glacier, which is the size of Florida and the biggest chunk of ice on the planet, is starting to crack up due to warming Antarctic waters.

-But the southern polar region is so isolated that scientists are still trying to figure out how bad it could get.
+But since the southern polar region is so isolated, scientists are still trying to figure out just how bad things could get there.

 The Thwaites glacier: when a giant melts